HofNature/SRunPy-GUI/README.md

 python srun_client.py
 ```

-This method does not require a Python environment, but cannot use command line operations.
-Also, since the application is unsigned, it may be falsely flagged by Windows Defender or other antivirus software.
+> **Note**:
 This program is set to the Beihang University gateway by default.
 Other users using Srun web authentication can click the settings button on the left side of the interface to change to their school's authentication address.
 The configuration file is located at C:\Users\<username>\AppData\Roaming\SRunPy, where the `config.json` file saves the user's account and password information.

 ### Command Line Usage Instructions